 The clicker is used to train a pet to adopt a desired behaviour.
-But it is also used to indicate to the pet that it has performed the behaviour expected by its owner.
+But it is also used to indicate to the pet that they have performed the behaviour expected by their owner.
 The click validates the attitude, but it also announces a reward.
 This method is based on classical conditioning, which highlights the relationship between stimulus and reaction in dogs.

 Clicker training is a training method that is easy to learn.
-It is truly within the reach of all owners who wish to live with a trained dog but who are also concerned about its well-being and the relationship between them.
+It is truly within the reach of all dog owners who wish to live with a trained dog but who are also concerned about their well-being and the relationship between them.
 That said, it does require the understanding that timing is everything if you are to achieve satisfactory results: click at the exact moment of the action to encourage the right attitude.
-The clicker and the act of rewarding the dog are therefore inseparable.
-In this way, the pet will associate its good behaviour with the click and therefore with the reward.
+The clicker and the act of rewarding the pooch are therefore inseparable.
+In this way, the pet will associate their good behaviour with the click and therefore with the reward.

 Clicker training is all about progressive and positive reinforcement.
 In other words, punishment is never an option.
 That is why it is important to be in the right mindset.

-If the dog does what is expected from it, it will receive a treat.
+If the dog does what is expected from them, they will receive a treat.
 But, if the dog's behaviour is not suitable, the dog will not get anything, but it will not be punished or reprimanded either.
 It is the reward or lack of reward that encourages or helps to reverse the attitude or bad habits of the dog.

-If the dog owner feels nervous or rushed, it may become impatient and possibly punish its dog if it does not understand.
+If the dog owner feels nervous or rushed, he may become impatient and possibly punish his dog if they do not understand.
 It is therefore important to choose the right place and right time to train a dog.
-Trying to train a dog right before going out in the morning might not be the best idea as the dog might be focused on not relieving itself on the carpet.
+Trying to train a dog right before going out in the morning might not be the best idea as the dog might be focused on not relieving themselves on the carpet.
 It is then best to postpone the dog's training session because patience, positivity, confidence, and perseverance are the key to success.

 The first thing is to make sure that the dog is not deaf.
 But even in this case, nothing is lost.
-The dog clicker can be replaced by a laser pointer.
-The light signal can perfectly replace the click, but you need to make sure to exaggerate the gestures so that the dog perceives them, at least at the beginning to get its attention.
+The dog training clicker can be replaced by a laser pointer.
+The light signal can perfectly replace the click, but you need to make sure to exaggerate the gestures so that the dog perceives them, at least at the beginning, to get their attention.

 The click is also an unknown sound for the dog.
-It is therefore important, at least initially, not to click too close to the dog, so as not to risk frightening it.
+It is therefore important, at least initially, not to click too close to the dog, so as not to frighten them.

 Furthermore, it is essential not to be insistent if the exercise fails partially or completely.
 It is also important not to question everything, whether it is the dog's or the owner’s abilities.
 A dog that does not do what is immediately asked of it is not stupid or stubborn.
 The instructions may be too ambitious at the moment.
 The solution is simply to lower expectations somewhat and to proceed in stages.

-Finally, the results of clicker training may take more or less time, depending on the nature of the dog, its dominant character, or its ability to concentrate.
+Finally, the results of clicker training may take more or less time, depending on the temperament of the dog, their dominant character, or their ability to concentrate.

 First, before moving on to the actual training exercises, the dog must become familiar with the clicker.
-It will have to get used to the new sound, but above all, it will have to learn that this sound is the signal of a reward.
+They will have to get used to the new sound, but above all, they will have to learn that this sound is the signal of a reward.
 This is the first phase of conditioning.

 To do this, it is important to work in a quiet place where there are no distractions, preferably indoors.
 During the entire exercise, it is best not to talk.
-If the dog becomes agitated if it asks you to play, ignore it and continue the exercise.
+If the dog becomes agitated and if they want you to play, ignore them and continue the exercise.
 Timing is everything, so the treat should be given immediately after the click as the dog adopts or approaches the desired behaviour.
-Repeat the exercise between 15 and 20 times over several days until the dog understands that its attitude, the click, and the reward are closely linked.
+Repeat the exercise between 15 and 20 times over several days until the dog understands that their attitude, the click, and the reward are closely linked.
 This is called "loading the clicker".

 Once the familiarisation phase is over, it is time to move on to the training exercises.
 The first step is to get the dog's attention.
 To do this, stay still, click and reward as soon as the dog turns towards you.
-It won't take long for the dog to understand that when it gives you its attention, it gets a treat.
-Then increase its attention time by deliberately prolonging the time it looks at you and the click.
+It won't take long for the dog to understand that when they give you their attention, they get a treat.
+Then increase their attention time by deliberately prolonging the time they look at you and the click.
 Make sure you increase the time reasonably.
-When these instructions are well assimilated, keep the reward at random to maintain its attention, but praise the dog each time.
+When these instructions are well assimilated, keep the reward from time to time to maintain their attention, but praise the dog each time.